mik-jozef/chalk/spec-notes.md

-go: abandoning segmented stacks just because of hot-split was probably an overreaction. instead of shrinking immediately as stack wasn't used anymore, the solution would be to objects must not be placed on the stack if a pointer to them can escape to a longer living variable shrinking allocated memory should be possible?
+go: abandoning segmented stacks just because of hot-split was probably an overreaction. instead of shrinking immediately as stack wasn't used anymore, the solution would be to partial comptime evaluation? should generics be replaced with functions that return classes? what about generic functions? or type parameter inference? something like go's select statement - allows exactly one communication objects must not be placed on the stack if a pointer to them can escape to a longer living variable shrinking allocated memory should be possible?